 Kentucky Fried Chicken, Popeye’s Louisiana Kitchen, Chic-fil-a, WingStreet

 KFC is vile.
 KFC is wretched.
 KFC is what I would call “unsuitable” for humans.
-Popeye’s is better, maybe even kind of good, but it’s not every-meal-forever good.
+Popeye’s is terrific, but it’s not every-meal-forever good.
 To be completely honest, I’ve never had Chic-fil-a, and I know people swear it’s great but they’re a trash company and also I can’t imagine their chicken sandwiches are better than Shake Shack’s.
 Just, no way.
 As for WingStreet, I’ve also never been but that’s part of the Pizza Hut empire so I have no business there.
 I’m not going with any of these restaurants.

 I refuse to put Wingstop in the same category as the others because bing bang boom, I love Wingstop.
 Those nerds have truly dedicated themselves to making good ass wings.
 This dedication is actually where they knock themselves out of contention here, because wings are the actual only thing on the menu (besides side dishes like coleslaw and fries).
 As I mentioned, I can’t eat fried chicken forever.
 I just can’t.